north-code-projects/vuetify-masked/README.md

 # vuetify-masked
 Create a masked text field for vuetify based on v-text-field.
-Supported are static masks provided by string/object and the masking of float and integer values
+Supported are static masks provided by string/object and the masking of float and integer values.

+Readme will be updated soon.